-Concrete flooring works for bathrooms for the same reasons that ceramic tile works for bathrooms; it's easy to clean and it can't be damaged by water.
-Not surprisingly, the same drawbacks apply, too.
+Concrete flooring works well in bathrooms for the same reasons that ceramic tile is so ideal for the same space—it's easy to clean and it can't be damaged by water.
+Not surprisingly, the same drawbacks associated with ceramic tile also apply to concrete.
 Concrete can be cold, and it can be slippery if it has the wrong type of finish or surface treatment.
-It's also very hard, but this is a less significant drawback in the bathroom than in the living spaces of a home.
+Concrete is also very hard, but this is a less significant drawback in the bathroom than it is in other living spaces.

 Concrete scores very highly in the cleaning and maintenance category.
 Aside from periodic sealing of the surface to prevent stains, concrete is effectively maintenance-free.
 For everyday cleaning, you can sweep, vacuum, dry-mop, or wet-mop as much or as little as you like.
 Concrete is not like hardwood or carpet, which wear much faster without regular cleaning.
 Just be careful with cleaning agents, as some cleaners may react chemically with the concrete and cause discoloration.

 Enhances Modern-Style Decors

 Modern techniques for concrete finishing now make it a cutting-edge material when it comes to home decor.
 Concrete can be colored by adding dye to the wet concrete as it is being mixed, or by staining/etching it with acid or other substances.
 And concrete can be stamped with stencil patterns to give it texture.

 Few materials are better suited to modern home decor than a concrete floor with a creative finish treatment.